The Mouldy Lovers

-The Mouldy Lovers are an Australian Queensland Music Award nominated musical group with seven members, which formed in early 2010.
+The Mouldy Lovers are a Queensland Music Award–nominated musical group with seven members, which formed in early 2010.
 They perform gypsy-influenced ska music with punk, reggae, Romani music and Klezmer elements.
 The band came to prominence in 2011 with the release of their second extended play, Kakistocracy, and frequent performances and festival appearances in Queensland and New South Wales.
 Their debut album, Yonder Ruckus, was released in January 2013, receiving national Australian airplay on Triple J and charting at number one for multiple weeks on 4ZZZ.

 The band exhibits gender and cultural diversity in their membership and have close ties with the Brisbane suburb of West End, often cited as 'West End favourites'.
 The group regularly busk and play at West End community events such as Laura Street Festival and West End Block Party and stores such as Jet Black Cat Music.

 In addition to musical collaborations, The Mouldy Lovers have also worked with local street theatre and circus cabaret performers.
 In 2011, the group collaborated with community circus group The Ice Cream Factory to hold 'The Mouldy Lovers Fresh Flesh Cabaret', a cabaret, circus, acrobatics and music event.
 In the same year, collaborated with street theatre troupe The Gremlins in a performance exhibition event, and again in 2012, at Woodford Folk Festival.

-The band have performed with international acts such as The Skatalites, Babylon Circus, Neville Staple, Kenta Hayashi, and Hot 8 Brass Band.
+The band has performed with international acts such as The Skatalites, Babylon Circus, Neville Staple, Kenta Hayashi, and Hot 8 Brass Band.